Code-Institute-Submissions/gitbush-milestone-1/README.md

     - Navbar & dropdown menu
     - Some button styles

-Tools used fin this project:
+Tools used in this project:

 * For image formatting:
     - http://resizeimage.net/